Gamut Diagram

 | Wide spread across the diagram | Rich, diverse color palette |

-| Points near the triangle edge | Colors approaching the gamut boundary |
+| Points near a triangle edge | Colors approaching that gamut's boundary |

-Gamut Compliance
+Gamut Triangles

 Practical Uses